WowPlus

-Home News In Afghanistan US soldier killed in helicopter crash A US soldier died after the helicopter they were in crashed in Afghanistan, foreign forces said Saturday, denying Taliban claims that it had shot down the aircraft.
+Home Celebrities In Afghanistan US soldier killed in helicopter crash A US soldier died after the helicopter they were in crashed in Afghanistan, foreign forces said Saturday, denying Taliban claims that it had shot down the aircraft.

 In Afghanistan US soldier killed in helicopter crash A US soldier died after the helicopter they were in crashed in Afghanistan, foreign forces said Saturday, denying Taliban claims that it had shot down the aircraft.